Computer Manufacturing Industry Overview

 Excerpt from Computer Manufacturing Report

 Companies in this industry manufacture computers, such as mainframes, servers, personal computers (PCs), workstations, and mobile PCs (laptops, netbooks, and tablets), as well as computer peripheral equipment, including storage devices, terminals, and input/output devices such as printers, monitors, and keyboards.
-Major US companies include Dell, Hewlett-Packard, and IBM, all based in the US, along with Foxconn and Quanta (both of Taiwan); Hitachi, Toshiba, and NEC (Japan); and Lenovo (China).
+Major companies include US-based Apple, Dell, HP, and IBM; Foxconn and Quanta (both of Taiwan); Hitachi and Toshiba (Japan); and Lenovo (China).

 Demand is tied to consumer and business income.
 The profitability of individual computer companies depends on purchasing and production efficiencies, and on technological expertise.
 Large companies have economies of scale in purchasing and production.
 Small companies can compete successfully by specializing in certain products or by developing superior technology.
 The US industry is highly concentrated: the top 50 companies generate about 80% of revenue.

 The industry's three major product categories are computers (PCs, servers, mainframes), storage devices (optical and hard disk drives, tape storage), and peripheral equipment (ATMs, PC peripherals, point-of-sale devices), each of which accounts for about a third of US industry revenue.